Dayyan-Zero/Better-Doors/README.md

 ## About

-Better Doors is my personal solution for what doors should be like in Minecraft.
-They have a more polished look with non-mirrored textures (meaning light shading is top-left to bottom-right) as they should, and have proper side textures to clarify which side the hinges are on.
+**Better Doors** is my personal vision of how doors _should_ look in Minecraft.
+Remodeled to match the vanilla aesthetic, these doors feature non-mirrored textures—so lighting flows naturally from top-left to bottom-right—and proper side textures that clearly show which side the hinges are on, giving a more realistic and intuitive look.
+This pack aims to be the visual refinement that our poor Minecraft doors deserve.

 ## Additional Addon's